riveSunder/life_like/README.md

 Table of execution speeds on a 24-core AMD Threadripper 3960x desktop CPU
 </div>

-After fixing a few things in my Julia implementation and upgrading to Python 1.9.0, Don't get me wrong, I know that I could almost certainly speed up my Julia implementation to approach the performance I saw with CARLE, my PyTorch baseline.
-I look forward to finding both low-hanging fruit and hidden tricks for speeding up cellular automata as I get more familiar with the Julia language.
-But for now, this current Julia language implementation simulating Life-like cellular automata ranges from about 20% to 20X slower than in the PyTorch implementation, depending on parameters.
+### Description

+After fixing a few things in my Julia implementation and upgrading to Python 1.9.0, I ran a fresh set of benchmarks.
+Julia now is the fastest implementation for a grid size of 64x64, while CARLE (using PyTorch) is the fastest in grid dimensions from 128 to 1024.
+I wrote a new implementation in NumPy to be as close as possible to the Julia implementation (using FFTs to perform convolutions, for example) was also tested as a more direct comparison to the Julia implementation.

 In CARLE I used PyTorch's built in convolutions and in Julia I used Fourier transform-based convolutions with `FFTW.jl`.
 Although `FFTW.jl` has the option to control the number of threads used with `FFTW.set_num_threads`, utilization was never much more than 4 threads and performance actually decreased when set to use more threads in most circumstances.
 For a more direct comparison, I also implemented Conway's Life using Fourier transform convolutions in NumPy, which ended up being the slowest implementation.